brentgroves/repsys/research/m_z/virtualization/iaas/microcloud_lxd_cluster/install/avilla/try1/initialize_microcloud.md

   ip: "10.188.50.201"
 ```

+When requested enter the passphrase:

+xerox viperfish woolworker dibs

+Verify the fingerprint "d9a2b56cdc43" is displayed on joining systems.
+Waiting to detect systems ...

 ## 4. On all the other machines, enter the following command and repeat the address selection

 `sudo microcloud join`